 - Do not over-inflate.
 Some wrinkles will remain.

 - Almost all our products use quick-deflation valves for easier inflation/deflation.
 Use the valves’ inflation nozzles for inflation.
 Make sure black (or white) plug is pushed firmly into the valve shaft.

 - Close transparent lid after inflation.

 - You can also watch our tutorial video here.

 - The products are display and decoration items unless otherwise specified.
 Other forms of use may result in damage and hazards and are at owner’s own risk.

 - Inflatable items may soften and expand in direct sunshine due to heat.
-Do not add more air or it may burst!

 - Dark surfaces may become hot in direct sunshine.